GENETIC SALMONks_wsid = 0;

 Groups of consumer, environmental, animal welfare, and fisheries are in greatly opposed to this venture.
 They are concerned that the salmon could escape and compete with wild salmon for food and mates.

 Aqua bounty argues that the salmon will be grown only inland.
-Only sterile females will be sold limiting their ability to reproduce.
+Only sterile females are sold limiting their ability to reproduce.
 Critics are unconvinced since most of the conclusions were submitted by the company.

 Since no foods is completely safe, the FDA looked for any difference between food from the ABT salmon and other Atlantic salmon.
 The FDA concluded that the salmon meets the standard of identity for Atlantic salmon, and is the same as food from other Atlantic salmon.